samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Constants:

 - `HASH_LEN`: the output length of the hash function in bytes.
 For an XOF, this is the minimum output length to obtain the maximum advertised security level.
 For example, a 256-bit output for an XOF targeting 128-bit security.
+- `MAX_PASSWORD`: the maximum password length, which is 4294967295 bytes.
+- `MAX_SALT`: the maximum salt length, which is 4294967295 bytes.
 - `MIN_SPACECOST`: the minimum space cost, which is 1.
+- `MAX_SPACECOST`: the maximum space cost, which is 4294967295.
 - `MIN_TIMECOST`: the minimum time cost, which is 1.
+- `MAX_TIMECOST`: the maximum time cost, which is 16777215.
 - `MIN_PARALLELISM`: the minimum parallelism, which is 1.
+- `MAX_PARALLELISM`: the maximum parallelism, which is 16777215.
 - `MIN_DELTA`: the minimum delta, which is 3.
+- `MAX_DELTA`: the maximum delta, which is 100.

 # The Balloon Function